timescale/terraform-provider-timescale/templates/index.md

 From here, you can create client credentials for programmatic usage.
 Click the `Create credentials` button to generate a new public/secret key pair.

 ### Project ID
-The project ID can be found from the `Services` dashboard.
-In the upper right-hand side of the page, click on the three vertical dots to view the project ID.

-If you don't have a service, the project ID can be found on the `Project settings` page.
+The project ID can be found on the `Project settings` page.

 Create a `main.tf` configuration file with the following content.
 ```hcl